Best student bank accounts 2023

 Our comparison below of the best student accounts considers the likelihood of you receiving the full amount from each bank.

-You probably won't have to repay your overdraft for a while after you graduate, but the sudden demand for £3,000 could be quite a shock!
+You probably won't have to repay your overdraft for a while after you graduate, but a sudden demand for £3,000 could be quite a shock.

-So, don't treat it as free money and plan ahead.
+Plan ahead and don't treat it as free money.
 This starts with understanding the conditions.

-Student account overdrafts are a form of borrowing, so you'll be credit scored when applying.
-The quality of your score can determine how much overdraft you'll be offered.
+Student account overdrafts are a form of borrowing, so you'll be credit-scored when applying.
+The quality of your score can determine how much overdraft you're offered.

 Raise your chances of approval by knowing your own credit score and taking steps to improve it.